 S1000D Participating Organizations

-Aerospace and Defence Industries Association of Europe – The AeroSpace and Defence Industries Association of Europe, ASD, represents the aeronautics, space, defense and security industries in Europe in all matters of common interest with the objective of promoting and supporting the competitive development of the sector.
+Aerospace, Security and Defence Industries Association of Europe – The Aerospace, Security and Defence Industries Association of Europe, ASD, represents the aeronautics, space, defense and security industries in Europe in all matters of common interest with the objective of promoting and supporting the competitive development of the sector.
 ASD pursues joint industry actions which require to be dealt with on a European level or which concern issues of an agreed transnational nature, and generates common industry positions.

-Aerospace Industries Association – The Aerospace Industries Association represents the nation’s leading manufacturers and suppliers of civil, military, and business aircraft, helicopters, unmanned aerial vehicles, space systems, aircraft engines, missiles, materiel, and related components, equipment, services, and information technology.
+Aerospace Industries Association – The Aerospace Industries Association, AIA, represents the nation’s leading manufacturers and suppliers of civil, military, and business aircraft, helicopters, unmanned aerial vehicles, space systems, aircraft engines, missiles, materiel, and related components, equipment, services, and information technology.

 Airlines for America – Founded in 1936 as the Air Transport Association of America, Airlines for America (A4A) is the nation’s oldest and largest airline trade association, representing the nation’s leading airlines.